 - Modified Comparative Fault – Around 33 states in the country use this fault system.
 Under this rule, there is the 50 percent Bar Rule and the 51 percent Bar Rule.
 If you are considered 50 percent or more at fault, then under the 50 percent Bar Rule you cannot recover damages; instead, you must be 49 percent or less.
 Under the 51 percent Bar Rule, you cannot collect compensation if you are more than 51 percent at-fault for the accident.

 These rules make it difficult to collect compensation – even when you are legitimately injured.
 That is because the defense will look for ways to put a portion of the blame on you; in order to lessen the compensation or have the case dismissed entirely.
 This is why it is imperative that you have a skilled attorney by your side.
 An attorney can help you identify possible defenses and find evidence establishing fault in your case.

 Contact a Car Accident Attorney in Washington Today

 In most car accident cases, the defense will do what they can to increase the at-fault percentage against the victim.
-That is why it you need an advocate by your side to help prove the negligence of the defendant and preserve your right to compensation.
-Contact the attorneys at Brett McCandlis Brown, PLLC today.
-We offer free consultations and we do not collect our fee unless we win our case – so you have nothing to lose.
-Schedule your appointment now with a skilled attorney by calling 800-925-1875 or fill out an online contact form with your questions.
+That is why you need an experienced accident attorney by your side to help prove the negligence of the defendant and preserve your right to compensation.
+Contact the personal injury lawyers at Brett McCandlis Brown, PLLC today.
+We offer free consultations and we do not collect our fee unless we win your case – so you have nothing to lose.
+Schedule your appointment now with a skilled accident and injury lawyer by calling 800-925-1875 or fill out an online contact form with your questions.